trans-travel/trans-travel/uk.md

    however that gender neutral facilities are not required to exist.
    However, a trans person can use a toilet that fits their "gender reassignment" associated gender.
+ * Despite the law, some organizations have enforced anti-trans bathroom policies against trans women (for example, in October, 2024, [Butlin's dragged 5 trans women and a bystander out of women's toilet's](https://metro.co.uk/2024/10/12/butlins-security-guards-suspended-trans-women-dragged-toilets-21783297/); Similar incidents have occurred in locker rooms).

 ## Drag / Performance / Cross-dressing Laws